MartiPeid/jekyl-example/_posts/2025-09-17-my-second-post.md

 layout: single
 title: My Second Time in My World
 author_profile: true
+excerpt: "More and More, THIS WORLD IS AMAZING "
+header:
+  overlay_image: /assets/images/festival.jpg
+  overlay_filter: 0.3
 ---

 Few places celebrate life the way *My World* does.
 Throughout the year, the land comes alive with festivals that enchant visitors: